piglovesyou/graphql-let/README.md

-graphql-tag-pluck, which GraphQL code generator uses under the hood, plucks GraphQL documents/schema from sources such as `.flow` and `.vue`. graphql-let doesn't use it since it focuses plucking and graphql-let has to modify each `gql` calls in the source.
+graphql-tag-pluck, which GraphQL code generator uses under the hood, plucks GraphQL documents/schema from sources such as `.flow` and `.vue`. graphql-let doesn't use it since it focuses on plucking and graphql-let has to modify each `gql` calls in the source.
 Also,
 [graphql-tag-pluck -related configuration](https://graphql-code-generator.com/docs/getting-started/documents-field#graphql-tag-pluck)
 will be ignored.
 If you're a Vue user, please